Banking Basics

 Can someone use my debit card without my permission?

 Yes, someone can use your debit cards without your permission.
-Debit card fraud can happen in several ways, such as stealing card information, using skimming devices, hacking the internet or making unauthorized transactions.
+Debit card fraud can happen in several ways, such as stealing card information, skimming devices, hacking the internet, or making unauthorized transactions.

 Therefore, it is crucial to take precautions.
-Also, if you notice any unauthorised activity, report it immediately to your bank or card issuer.
+Also, if you notice any unauthorized activity, report it immediately to your bank or card issuer.